Classification of the Entangled States of $2 \times L \times M \times N$: Introduction

-This paper presents a general classification scheme for the four-partite $2 \times L\times M\times N$ pure system, where the entangled states are sorted into different entanglement classes under SLOCC by utilizing the tripartite entanglement classification \cite{2nn,2mn,2mn-parameters} and the matrix realignment technique \cite{NKP-2000,LU-multi-kronecker}.
+In this work, we present a general classification scheme for the four-partite $2 \times L\times M\times N$ pure system, where the entangled states are sorted into different entanglement classes under SLOCC by utilizing the tripartite entanglement classification \cite{2nn,2mn,2mn-parameters} and the matrix realignment technique \cite{NKP-2000,LU-multi-kronecker}.
+The structure of the paper goes as follows.
 In Sec.
-2, the quantum states are expressed in the matrix-pair forms.
-Then the entanglement classification method is accomplished by construction of the standard forms from the matrix-pairs and the determination of the transformation matrices via the matrix realignment technique.
-Representative examples of $2\times 4\times M\times N$ systems are provided in Sec.
-3. Summary and conclusion are given in Sec.
+2, the quantum states are first expressed in the matrix-pair forms.
+Then the entanglement classification method is accomplished by the construction of the standard forms from the matrix-pairs and the determination of the transformation matrices via the matrix realignment technique.
+In Sec.
+3, operational considerations and some representative examples of $2\times 4\times M\times N$ entanglement classes are presented, where the comparison with existing results is also discussed.
+Summary and conclusions are given in Sec.
 4.